Is it Oral Cancer?

 - If your dental professionals do not schedule you to return for a follow-up, don’t assume it’s nothing.
 There is a progression from normal to cancerous.
 No one knows how a lesion will progress.
 A biopsy may be negative for cancer, but it’s positive for something.

 - Rule out cancer!
 If something is abnormal in your mouth or throat, don’t give up.
-Persist until you are satisfied with the course of action and follow-up.
+Persist until you are satisfied with the course of action and follow-up treatment.

-- According to Tufts University Oral Pathologist Michael Kahn: Overall only about 50% of biopsied clinical leukoplakias show epithelial dysplasia.
+- According to Tufts University Oral Pathologist Dr. Michael Kahn: Overall only about 50% of biopsied clinical leukoplakias show epithelial dysplasia.
 A maximum of 50% of severe dysplasias, 30% of moderate dysplasias and very few (<5%) mild dysplasia are thought to progress to cancer.
+Dr. Kahn recommends that ALL dysplasia be removed with clear margins.

 Photos of Oral Cancer